Tanay-iiitb/PC2/readme.md

 # PROJECT COMPONENT 2 MEDICAL IMAGE ANALYSIS

+---
+## How to run
+Clone the repository: git clone https://github.com/Tanay-iiitb/PC2 Open the notebook in Jupyter/Colab/Vs-code then run all cells sequentially to get results.
 ## Overview
 This project focuses on analyzing **medical image enhancement techniques** using a set of handcrafted statistical and texture features.
 We applied multiple filters and evaluated their performance using various distance and similarity metrics to determine the most effective enhancement methods.
 ---
-## How to run
-Clone the repository: git clone https://github.com/Tanay-iiitb/PC2 Open the notebook in Jupyter/Colab/Vs-code then run all cells sequentially to get results.

----
-## What We Did
-We used several image enhancement techniques such as:
+## We used several image enhancement techniques such as:
 - Low-pass filtering (noise reduction)
 - High-pass filtering (edge sharpening)
 - Gaussian smoothing